RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 * [Developer Homepage](https://developers.redhat.com/products/rhamt/overview/)

+You might have a question in terms of how I develop a new apps in the `cloud-native way` once I complete to migreate existing apps via RHAMT.
+No worries!! **Red Hat Application Runtimes** allows you to generate the cloud-native apps quickly on multiple rumtimes via `Launcher`.

 #### What is Red Hat Application Runtimes Launcher?

 LAUNCHER enables **developers** to create and/or import **modern applications**, built and deployed on OpenShift Container Platform.